 Some employers and insurance companies will attempt to undermine employee claims or reject them entirely on the basis that there isn’t enough evidence to prove workplace injuries.
 When you hire our attorneys, we can gather the evidence we need to support your claim and protect your rights as a worker to compensation.

-Call Our Workplace Injuries Lawyers in Charlotte, North Carolina for a Free Consultation
+Call Our Workplace Injuries Lawyers in Charlotte, NC for a Free Consultation

-To learn more about your rights when filing a Worker’s Compensation claim, watch out the video “Can You Sue Your Employer If You Have Been Hurt” or call our experienced Charlotte attorneys at (704) 376-1616 to get started on your case.
+To learn more about your rights when filing a Worker’s Compensation claim, watch out the video “Can You Sue Your Employer If You Have Been Hurt” or call our experienced workers compensation attorneys Charlotte at (704) 376-1616 to get started on your case.
 We offer services in English and Spanish.